-For In year admissions applies to all year groups outside of normal admissions and for Year 7 and Reception entry in September 2024, where the application is being submitted after 31 August 2024:
+In year admissions applies to all year groups outside of normal points of entry and for Year 7 and Reception entry in September 2025, where the application is being submitted after 31 August 2025:

-- Newham residents wanting to apply for any schools located in Newham must use LB Newham's In Year common application form (CAF) In year application form - Newham residents wanting to apply for schools outside of the borough must check the website for the borough where the school is located to obtain details of the application process. - Families from outside of Newham who want to apply for a school/academy located in Newham must apply direct to LB Newham Pupil Services In year application form - Newham Pupil Services will notify the family and their home borough of the outcome. - Families who apply but preference cannot be met will be allocated an alternative school place at the school closet to their home with a suitable vacancy unless the child already has a school place in Newham (even if they have not yet started) or they do not reside in Newham - where they will be advised to contact their home authority to arrange education if they are not currently on roll elsewhere.

-All families who are not offered a place at any of their preferred schools are given their statutory right of appeal and their child is automatically added to the waiting list for any school ranked higher than the named school.

-For all year groups parents/carers living in Newham have the right to name six preferences, or more if they choose to, being the schools they would prefer their child to attend, using our common application form (CAF).
+- Newham residents wanting to apply for any schools located in Newham must use LB Newham's In Year common application form (CAF) In year application form - Newham residents wanting to apply for schools outside of the borough must check the website for the borough where the school is located to obtain details of the application process.

+- Families from outside of Newham who want to apply for a school/academy located in Newham must apply direct to Newham School Admissions and Appeals Team and Appeals Team In year application form - Newham School Admissions and Appeals Team will notify the family and their home borough of the outcome. - Families who apply but cannot be offered a place at their preferred will be allocated an alternative school place at the school closet to their home with a suitable vacancy.
+However, an alternative will not be offered if the child already has a school place in Newham (even if they have not yet started) or they do not reside in Newham.
+Those residing outside Newham will be advised to contact their home authority to arrange education if they are not currently on roll elsewhere. - All families have a right of appeal for a place at any of their school preferences named on their most recent school application.
+Also their child is automatically added to the waiting list for any school ranked higher than the named school. - For all year groups parents/carers living in Newham may name six preferences (or more if requested) being the schools they would prefer their child to attend, using our common application form (CAF).
 The preferences must be named in the order of priority, with 1st preference being the highest - this is known as the rank order.

-The In Year online eform can be completed at In year application form, or requested by phone on 020 8430 2000 or by post from:
+The online In Year eform can be completed using this link In year application form, or a paper form can be requested by phone on 020 8430 2000, by email at schooladmissions@newham.gov.uk, or by post from: